mynodebtc/mynode/README.md

 By running a Bitcoin Full node and Lightning on your myNode device, you maintain all the security and advantages originally intended in the Bitcoin protocol.
 Information about your Bitcoin addresses and spending is verified by your local node and removes the need to trust online 3rd parties for getting information about your funds.

 ## myNode Premium
 myNode offers premium support, simplified upgrades and more!
-If you are running myNode Community Edition and want one-click upgrades or you want to purchase a supported, high quility device, please visit mynodebtc.com.
+If you are running myNode Community Edition and want one-click upgrades or you want to purchase a supported, high quality device, please visit mynodebtc.com.

 Upgrade now or purchase a device at:<br/>
 https://mynodebtc.com/